 Inclusion are committed to promoting and supporting the involvement of service users at all levels in the delivery and design of treatment.
-We believe this is a critical component within Inclusion’s vision of delivering respectful and high quality services and is also key to the delivery of recovery based services.
+We would like to be more responsive to the needs and wishes of those that use our services, like you, and ensure that your voices are at the centre of our services.
+We believe this is a critical component within our vision of delivering respectful, inclusive and high-quality recovery-based services.

 SUI means we deliver a service that is designed from listening to service users’ needs and requirements, it also allows the service user to take ownership of their treatment/service rather than them feeling done too.
 It allows for co-production with both service user and the service taking responsibility for delivering the best service possible while at the same time being able to hold the service to account.